Materials: memory foam and coils

 DreamCloud’s Lifetime Warranty means that if your mattress becomes damaged from normal wear anytime during your ownership, the company will replace the mattress at no charge (note that you must be the original owner).
 DreamCloud defines “normal wear” as forms and impressions that are 1.5” deep or more.

-A lot of bed-in-box brands offer a 100-night trial period.
+A lot of the best online mattress brands offer a 100-night trial period.
 DreamCloud triples that time with a 365-night trial period.
 Note that this whopper of a trial period begins 30 days after the delivery of the mattress, which is the standard amount of time it takes for the body to adjust to a new bed.
 Let’s say your new mattress still doesn’t work for any reason during the 365 days: Then you can work with your own DreamCloud Sleep Concierge to donate it to charity or to dispose of it properly.

 Both The DreamCloud and the Casper Wave Hybrid are marketed as luxury mattresses.
 They both contain high-quality materials such as supportive gel pods in the Casper and a cashmere blend cover on The DreamCloud.
 And both boast cooling memory foam layers up top, as well as an inner coil support system.